Feature Intensity Mapping: Polycyclic Aromatic Hydrocarbon Emission from All Galaxies Across Cosmic Time

 Applying IM techniques to the aggregate PAH emission background can complement observations on individual bright high-redshift galaxies.
-The aggregate background PAH emission has been detected through cross-correlations.
-For example, \citet{Chiang:2019} detected cross correlation signals up to $z\sim2$ between the Wide-field Infrared Survey Explorer (WISE) 12\,$\mu$m map and spectroscopic galaxies from the Sloan Digital Sky Survey, and attributed the signal to the cosmic PAH background. \citet{CordovaRosado:2024} detected a small angular scale cross correlation signal between broad-band images from the WISE 12\,$\mu$m band and microwave temperature fluctuations measured by the Atacama Cosmology Telescope (ACT).
+The aggregate background PAH emission has been detected through cross correlations.
+For example, \citet{Chiang:2019} detected cross-correlation signals up to $z\sim2$ between the Wide-field Infrared Survey Explorer (WISE) 12\,$\mu$m map and spectroscopic galaxies from the Sloan Digital Sky Survey, and attributed the signal to the cosmic PAH background. \citet{CordovaRosado:2024} detected a small angular scale cross correlation signal between broadband images from the WISE 12\,$\mu$m band and microwave temperature fluctuations measured by the Atacama Cosmology Telescope (ACT).
 They attributed the signal to the correlation between the cosmic infrared background in ACT and the PAH emission from unresolved galaxies in WISE.

 With narrow-band spectral-imaging surveys, the 3D distribution of PAHs across redshift can be extracted using a technique similar to LIM.
 However, emission lines are often modeled as delta functions in LIM due to the coarse spectral resolution compared to their intrinsic line widths.
 In contrast, the PAH features are relatively broad, such that emission from a given redshift is typically spread across multiple adjacent spectral channels.
 This complicates the conventional LIM framework in which each frequency channel corresponds to a distinct, non-overlapping redshift slice.